 If you’re a recovered COVID-19 patient (or you believe you may have had the virus), you may be able to donate blood or plasma to help with research efforts.
 The FDA’s website provides information about where you can donate, and from there, you can contact a representative in your area.

-While still new, antibody testing and experimental treatments hold promise.
+New, antibody testing and experimental treatments hold some promise.
 “The ability to identify individuals who are IgM-negative and IgG-positive is critical if we are to return to some normalcy and reassure labor force mobility,” Dr. Chotani says.
 Schmitz’s team at UNC is currently working to figure out which model of antibody testing is most accurate and able to be used at high volume.
-“Widespread testing is going to be needed in order to safely allow stay-at-home mandates to be lessened,” he says.
-And that’s something worth waiting for.